Finding a Top Financial Advisor Firms in Aurora, Ohio

 Demming Financial Services Corp.

 There is no minimum amount needed to open an advisory account with this firm.
-More than three-quarters of the firm’s clients are individuals, rather than high-net-worth individuals.
+More than three-quarters of the firm’s clients are non-high-net-worth individuals, rather than their high-net-worth counterparts.
 Each member of the firm’s advisory team is a certified financial planner (CFP).
 Two other employees are financial paraplanner qualified professionals (FPQPs).

-Certain advisors of this firm may earn commissions if you choose to purchase insurance policies offered to you.
+Certain advisors at this firm may earn commissions if you choose to purchase insurance policies offered to you, which is a potential conflict of interest.
 The firm is a fiduciary though, so it must act in your best interest.

 Demming Financial Services Corp.
 Background